 5. Gather testimonials

-It’s not just you who now has lots of free time, but your clients too.
-The majority of people being on lockdown makes this the perfect opportunity to ask your past and present clients to take the time to create a testimonial for you.
+It’s not just you who now may have more free time, but your clients too.
+People being in lockdown makes this the perfect opportunity to ask your past and present clients to take the time to create a testimonial for you.
 Compile these together to put on your website and across your social media platforms.

 6. Look at your analytics